Ivy and the Big Apples: Legacy

 Ivy was a turning point for the group.
 Ivy and the Big Apples became Spiderbait's most successful album, selling almost 250,000 copies.
-The album's first single Buy Me a Pony was voted Triple J's Hottest 100 and received over 300,000 votes in December 1996.
+The album's first single, "Buy Me a Pony", was voted Triple J's Hottest 100 and received over 300,000 votes in December 1996.
 It was the first ever Australian release to be voted #1 song of the year.
 The album peaked at #2 on the national charts, and the third single Calypso became the band's largest seller, going gold in 1997.

 The record also won Spiderbait's first ARIA award in October 1997 for Best Alternative Release.
 Radio airplay became more prominent than ever before, even commercial rock stations like Triple M picked up on the singles.

-In 2021, Rolling Stone Australia called the album the 72nd greatest Australian album on their 200 Greatest Australian Albums list.
+In 2021, Rolling Stone Australia called Ivy and the Big Apples the 72nd greatest Australian album on their 200 Greatest Australian Albums list.
 In 2016, the band announced the first vinyl issue of the album, along with this, they announced a national tour celebrating 20 years of Ivy & The Big Apples.
 In 2021, in celebration of the album's 25th anniversary, the album was reissued on red vinyl.